 Table of contents

-Occipital neuralgia usually occurs due to pinching or irritation of one of the two nerve nodes (known as the nerves of the occipital branch), which can occur due to trauma, osteoarthritis, or congenital abnormalities.
+Occipital neuralgia usually occurs when one of the two nerve nodes (known as the nerves of the occipital branch) is pinching or irritated.
+This can occur due to trauma, strain, tumors, osteoarthritis, diabetes, infections, or congenital abnormalities.

 One of the most common symptoms associated with this condition is a sudden, acute headache that bears little resemblance to the pain experienced with a migraine.
 The scalp becomes extremely sensitive to even the lightest touch, making normal daily activities such as brushing, washing, or combing your hair difficult.